 Making a good batch of buttercream frosting isn't hard, even if you are a novice or new baker.
-It gets easier one batch at a time especially if you know buttercream basics.
-Understanding the ingredients and how they work with each other is helpful.
-Today I'm going to share how I take care of some buttercream problems and give you a good buttercream 101, so you can use it as a buttercream guide.
+And, it gets easier one batch at a time.
+Especially, if you know buttercream basics.
+Furthermore, understanding the ingredients and how they work with each other is helpful.
+So, today I'm going to share how I resolve some buttercream problems.
+And I give you a good buttercream 101, to use as a buttercream guide.

 When I started cake decorating, people weren't so open about sharing, so it was a difficult time.
 Some of us learned tips, tricks and troubleshooting the hard way by experiencing it ourselves.
 There is a more natural way - reading and learning from other's experiences.
 However, these days everyone claims to have a solution to your problem, so filtering out information these days has become a bigger issue for me.
 Do you feel the same?